RobustoFramework/robusto_platformio_espidf_demo/README.md

 8. Click "s" and enter to save the configuration.
 9. The `sdkconfig.az-delivery-devkit-v4` config file is created and will be used in your build.
 10. Run the Upload and Monitor task.
-11. If there is an ESP32 (of any kind, probably) connected, it will start reporting available memory and warn, as the warning level has been set low.
+11. If there is an ESP32 (of any kind, probably) connected, it will start reporting boot up available memory and warn, as the warning level has been set low.
+12. It may take a short while as while the esp32_exception_decoder is good in that it reports what line the error happened, it is kind of slow to start.